 - Try and do something fun between stressful activities

 - Behavioral (e.g.: change in energy, excessive worrying, difficulty concentrating)

 - Emotional (e.g.: anxious, guilty, overwhelmed with sadness)

 - Thoughts (e.g.: feeling confused, difficulty making decisions)

 Information obtained from the Substance Abuse and Mental Health Services Administration

 Check out this article on other helpful tips for taking care of your mental health during the COVID-19 outbreak.

 Tips for Self-Isolating During COVID-19

 - Get all the information!
-People find it helpful when they know exactly why they are being isolated and what is expected of them
+It can help to know now exactly why you are being isolated and for how long

 - Balance watching the news and getting information with self-care activities